zsparal/api-documentation/source/reference/v2/orders-api/get-order.rst

                          redirection will cause issues with some payment methods or iDEAL issuers.
 Use HTTP status code ``303 See Other`` to force an HTTP ``GET`` redirect.

-              Recurring orders do not have a checkout URL.
+              Recurring, authorized, paid and finalized orders do not have a checkout URL.

           * - ``documentation``